Ladybirds

 Explorers

 Outdoor Learning: Outdoor learning is a fundamental part of our curriculum.
 Children will have the maximum opportunities to develop their exploration and critical thinking skills.
 In order to ensure that your child can make the most of the outdoor provision, please dress them appropriately for the weather.
-School will provide wellington boots and wet gear.
+School will provide wellington boots and wetsuits.

 PE: PE will take place on a Monday.
 On this day your child will need to bring their full school PE kit.
 We will give children their PE kits at the end of each half term to take home.
-We would also like to remind you that no jewellery should be worn to school and that shoes with Velcro should be worn unless your child can independently lace and fasten their own shoes.
+We would also like to remind you that no jewellery should be worn to school and that shoes with velcro should be worn unless your child can independently lace and fasten their own shoes.

 Snack: Children will have the opportunity to access snack daily.
 Snack will consist of a range of healthy foods such as fruit, vegetables and bagels.
 We also bake within our sessions and encourage children to explore new foods.
 Children will be provided with the opportunity to access milk and water at their leisure, throughout the day.